whitlockjc/json-refs/README.md

 **Arguments**

 * `json {object}`: The JavaScript object containing zero or more JSON References
-* `done {function}`: An error-first callback to be called with the fully-resolved object
+* `done {function}`: An error-first callback to be called with the fully-resolved object and metadata for the reference resolution

 **Response**

 If there is an `Error`, the callback is called with the `Error` in the first argument and `undefined` in the second argument.
 If there is no `Error`, the first argument is `undefined` and the second argument is an `object` whose value is the fully resolved document.
+The third argument is an `object` whose value is the reference resolution metadata.
+Its keys are the location of the reference and it's values are as follows:

+* `ref {string}`: The reference value as it existed in the original document
+* `[value] {*}`: The resolved value of the reference, if there is one.
+If this property was set, this means that the reference was resolvable and it resolved to an explicit value.
+If this property is not set, that means the reference was unresolvable.
+A value of `undefined` means that the reference was resolvable to an actual value of `undefined` and is not indicative of an unresolvable reference.

 ##Usage